etherealcomputing/Ouija/README.md

 3. Open a PR and let's talk.

 Ouija represents a step forward in making neurophysiological understanding more accessible and actionable.
 By combining personal data, open science, and advanced processing capabilities, we're working to provide deeper insights into the organ that enables our perception of existence.

-## Let's explore the future of neurophysiological understanding together.